karoliskoncevicius/basetheme/README.md

 ## Description ##

-The `basetheme()` function provides a way to set and unset R plotting settings.
+The `basetheme()` function provides a **persistent** way to set and unset R plotting settings.
+All the user has to do is set the theme once and it will be consistenlty applied to all the subsequent plots.
+Even after the graphics device is closed.

 ## Themes ##